 - Using a wooden spoon, stir confectioners sugar into melted chocolate.

-- Stir eggs, egg yolks, vanilla, coffee granules into the chocolate.
+- Stir eggs, egg yolks, vanilla, instant coffee granules (if using) into the chocolate.

 - Using a wooden spoon, add flour and salt to the chocolate mixture, stirring until combined.

 - Divide the batter evenly between the ramekins.
 Don’t overfill, because they will puff up a bit during baking.